 From prayer and sacrifice to sunbathing, humans have worshipped the sun since time immemorial.
 And it’s no wonder.
 At around 150m km away, it is close enough to provide the light, heat and energy to sustain the entire human race.
 But despite the fact that our parent star has been studied extensively with modern telescopes – both from home and in space – there’s a lot we don’t know about it.

-This is why NASA has recently announced plans to launch a revolutionary probe, set to lift-off in 2018, that will literally touch it.
+This is why NASA is launching a revolutionary probe, set to lift-off on 11 August 2018, that will literally touch it.
 Initially dubbed the Solar Probe Plus mission, the spacecraft has now been renamed the Parker Solar Probe.
 This is to honour physicist Eugene Parker who carried out important work on the solar wind – a stream of charged particles from the sun.

 There have been many missions to investigate the sun.
 In 1976, the Helios 2 spacecraft came as close as 43m km from the sun’s atmosphere.
 But the $1.5 billion Parker probe will travel to just 6m km above the solar surface – some nine times closer than any spacecraft has ever gone before.
 This will open a new era of understanding as, for the first time, sensors will be able to detect and analyse phenomena as they occur in the sun.